Eden-project-KNDS/Dynamic-Monitoring/app/send_logs_to_db/README.md

 - A PostgreSQL server must already be running.
 - The target database must already exist before running the program.
+- The database must have TimescaleDB installed and enabled, because the program creates hypertables for `cpumetric` and `gpumetric`.
 - The connection settings in [main.go](main.go) must be updated for your environment.
 In particular, change the host/IP address in the connection string from `localhost` if your database is on another machine.
 - The program expects the log files to be present in the current working directory:
   - `usage_cpu_ram_<job-id>.log`